top of page

 Until I found Him.
 Until I lost Him.
 And now I know the difference.

-I know there’s a grassy field where the sky of blue is vast and the daisies meet the sun.
+I know there’s a grassy field where the sky of blue is vast and the sunflowers lift their heads to meet the sun.

 And that knowing is its own kind of hell.